 form IEEE 1939.1.2: Remote sensing subgroup to lead the discussion on remote sensing data acquirement, prepare the content and report to P1939.1 while Xiaohan Liao from IGSNRR is appointed as chair.
 Participants of interest to date include GreenValley International/ Tianjin Wanmao Science and Technology Co., Ltd./China Southern Power Grid Co., Ltd/China TOPRS Technology Co.
 Ltd.

-form IEEE 1939.1.3: Communication & Networking subgroup to lead the discussion on Communication and Networking at low altitude, prepare the content and report to P1939.1 while from is appointed as chair.
-Participants of interest to date include
+form IEEE 1939.1.3: Communication & Networking subgroup to lead the discussion on Communication and Networking at low altitude, prepare the content and report to P1939.1 while Yu Su from China Mobile Chengdu Institute of Research and Development is appointed as chair.
+Participants of interest to date include Huawei

-form IEEE 1939.1.4: Identification & Authentication subgroup to lead the discussion on Identification and Authentication for UAVs, prepare the content and report to P1939.1 while from is appointed as chair.
-Participants of interest to date include Huawei/Xiaomi
+form IEEE 1939.1.4: Identification & Authentication subgroup to lead the discussion on Identification and Authentication for UAVs, prepare the content and report to P1939.1 while Haiying Lu from CESI is appointed as chair.
+Participants of interest to date include China Mobile Chengdu Institute of Research and Development/Huawei/Xiaomi

 form IEEE 1939.1.5: Path planning subgroup to lead the discussion on planning of the air routes for UAVs, prepare the content and report to P1939.1 while Xiaohan Liao from IGSNRR is appointed as chair.
-Participants of interest to date include Peking University/ Xiaomi/ Honeywell/ CAP/China Southern Power Grid Co., Ltd/Huawei/ China Mobile Chengdu Institute of Research and Development
+Participants of interest to date include Collaborative Innovation Center For Geospatial Big Data, Peking University/ Xiaomi/ Honeywell/ CAP/China Southern Power Grid Co., Ltd/Huawei/ China Mobile Chengdu Institute of Research and Development

 form IEEE 1939.1.6: Operation & Management subgroup to lead the discussion on UAVs’ operation and management in air routes, prepare the content and report to P1939.1 while Jianping Zhang from the 2ed Institute of CAAC is appointed as chair.
 Participants of interest to date include IGSNRR/ Xiaomi/ CAP/Tianjin Wanmao Science and Technology Co., Ltd./Sense Global